 Trekkers who visit Nepal say Dal Bhat power 24 hrs but few travelers know how the Bhat (rice) is planted in Nepal.
 Paddy plantation has a deeply rooted cultural and livelihood importance.

-Nepal monsoon season Paddy plantation or locally we call it as Ropai Jatra is celebrated in more bigger and traditional way in rural parts of Nepal.
-Cattle husbandry is still major occupation for self-sustaining and running household for agriculture.
+Nepal monsoon season Paddy plantation or locally we call it as Ropai Jatra is celebrated in a more bigger and traditional way in rural parts of Nepal.
+Cattle husbandry is still a major occupation for a self-sustaining and running household for agriculture.

-We are calling you to join on this celebration in Nepal with local Nepalese families in a traditional way.
-Stay with local, work with local, cook with local, learn and exchange with local.
-It will allow you to enjoy the joy of planting, understanding Nepal agricultural practices, and playing with mud will bring back the child in you.
+We are calling you to join this celebration in Nepal with local Nepalese families in a traditional way.
+Stay with local, work with local, cook with local, learn and exchange with locals.
+It will allow you to enjoy the joy of planting, understanding Nepal's agricultural practices, and playing with mud will bring back the child in you.

 2 Nights 3 days Paddy Plantation tour is completely staying in a village so make sure you are ready to join with us.
 Worried about health and security?
 We will take care of it and foods will be hygienic and organic vegetables from the farm.

 We can extend the trip for a short one-day hiking or if you want to stay long in a village we will arrange everything.
 Go Local!!